 Anti-CAA protest: Priyanka makes unscheduled visit to Muzaffarnagar, Meerut; meets affected families

-Later she told mediapersons that people were beaten up mercilessly and even children and minors were not spared.
-A 22-year-old woman, who was seven-month pregnant, was also thrashed, she claimed.
+Later she told media persons that people were beaten up mercilessly and even children and minors were not spared.
 Priyanka said she has highlighted each and every "police excess" in a lengthy memorandum to Uttar Pradesh Governor Anandiben Patel during her visit to the state last week.

-In the neighbouring Meerut, the affected families assembled at one place on the outskirts of the town to meet the Congress leader where she listened to their problems.
-The UP Police had stopped Priyanka and her brother and former Congress president Rahul Gandhi from entering Meerut town on December 24, citing prohibitory orders under section 144 of CrPC, as a result of which they had to return to Delhi, 60 km from there, without meeting the affected families.
+In the neighboring Meerut, the affected families assembled at one place on the outskirts of the town to meet the Congress leader where she listened to their problems.
+The UP Police had stopped Priyanka and her brother and former Congress president Rahul Gandhi from entering Meerut town on December 24, citing prohibitory orders, as a result of which they had to return to Delhi, 60 km from there, without meeting the affected families.

 At least five people were killed during the protests in Meerut.
 Earlier, Priyanka had gone to Bijnor and met the families of those killed in the violent clashes there.